Lindsey Wilson University: History

 In the 2000s, Lindsey Wilson's A.P.
-White Campus underwent a transformation, thanks to more than $100 million in capital projects: the Jim and Helen Lee Fugitte Science Center, funded by the biggest single gift in college history, was completed in fall 2007; Lindsey Wilson Sports Park – which includes a football and track & field stadium, Egnew Park baseball field and Marilyn D. Sparks Park softball field – opened in 2009; the Doris and Robert Holloway Health & Wellness Center opened in February 2010; Dr. Robert and Carol Goodin Nursing and Counseling Center opened in fall 2011; and four residence halls were added to the campus between 2001–14: Richardson Hall, Harold D. Smith Hall, McCandless Hall and Keefe Hall.
+White Campus underwent a transformation, thanks to more than $100 million in capital projects: the Jim and Helen Lee Fugitte Science Center, funded by the biggest single gift in college history, was completed in fall 2007; Lindsey Wilson Sports Park – which includes a football and track & field stadium, Egnew Park baseball field and Marilyn D. Sparks Park softball field – opened in 2009; the Doris and Robert Holloway Health & Wellness Center opened in February 2010; Dr. Robert and Carol Goodin Nursing and Counseling Center opened in fall 2011; and four residence halls were added to the campus between 2001 and 2014: Richardson Hall, Harold D. Smith Hall, McCandless Hall and Keefe Hall.

-Among former LWC administrators include the late Methodist clergyman and former Kentucky State Sen. Doug Moseley.
+Among former LWU administrators include the late Methodist clergyman and former Kentucky State Sen. Doug Moseley.
 Sen. Moseley also donated his personal library to the college's Clark Reading Room.
-A former trustee was the late Robert L. Miller, the mayor of Campbellsville from 1966-98.
+A former trustee was the late Robert L. Miller, the mayor of Campbellsville from 1966 to 1998.
 The historian Betty Jane Gorin-Smith, before her retirement from education, taught occasional courses at Lindsey Wilson.

 In August 2014, Lindsey Wilson launched several online programs with plans to add more in subsequent semesters.

+In April 2025, the college announced that it would be changing its name from Lindsey Wilson College to Lindsey Wilson University on July 1 due to changing dynamics at the school and to provide clarity to international students.

 Campus

-The campus consists of more than 50 buildings and facilities.
-Among the more important buildings are:
+The 200 acre A.P.
+White Campus consists of 28 administrative buildings, 19 dormitories and apartment complexes, 12 athletic facilities, and 4 facilities for maintenance.